Natural Graph Wavelet Packet Dictionaries: Background

 \subsection{Graph Wavelet Transforms and Frames}

-We now briefly review graph wavelet transforms and frames; see, e.g., \cite{SHUMAN-ETAL, ortega2018graph} for more information.
+We now briefly review graph wavelet transforms and frames; see, e.g., \cite{ortega2018graph, SHUMAN-ETAL} for more information.
 Translation and dilation are two important operators for classical wavelet construction.
-However, unlike in $\R^d$ ($d \in \N$) or its finite and discretized lattice graph $P_{N_1} \times \cdots \times P_{N_d}$, we cannot assume the underlying graph has self-symmetric structure in general (i.e., all the interior nodes do not always have the same neighborhood structure, unless the graph is, for instance, unweighted semiregular tree~\cite{biyikoglu2007laplacian}).
-Therefore, it is difficult to construct graph wavelet bases or frames by translating and dilating a single mother wavelet function with a fixed shape, e.g., the Mexican hat mother wavelet in $\R$, because the graph structure varies at different locations.
+However, unlike $\R^d$ ($d \in \N$) or its finite and discretized lattice graph $P_{N_1} \times \cdots \times P_{N_d}$, we cannot assume the underlying graph has self-symmetric structure in general, i.e., its interior nodes may not always have the same neighborhood structure.
+Therefore, it is difficult to construct graph wavelet bases or frames by translating and dilating a single mother wavelet function of a fixed shape, e.g., the Mexican hat mother wavelet in $\R$, because the graph structure varies at different locations.
 Instead, some researchers, e.g., Hammond et al.~\cite{hammond2011wavelets}, constructed wavelet frames by shifting smooth graph spectral filters to be centered at different nodes.
 A general framework of building wavelet frames can then be summarized as follows:

-where the index $j$ stands for different scale of spectral filtering (the greater $j$, the finer the scale), the index $n$ represents the center location of the wavelet, the diagonal matrices $F_j \in \R^{N\times N}$ satisfies $F_0(l,l) = h(\lambda_{l-1})$ and $F_j(l,l) = g(s_j\lambda_{l-1})$ for $1 \leq l \leq N$ and $1 \leq j \leq J$.
+where the index $j$ stands for different scale of spectral filtering (the greater $j$, the finer the scale, and $J \in \N$ represents the finest scale specified by the user), the index $n$ represents the center location of the wavelet, $\bdelta_n$ is the standard basis vector centered at node $n$, and the diagonal matrices $F_j \in \R^{N\times N}$ satisfies $F_0(l,l) = h(\lambda_{l-1})$ and $F_j(l,l) = g(s_j\lambda_{l-1})$ for $l=1:N$, $j=1:J$.
 Here, $h$ is a scaling function (which mainly deals with the small eigenvalues), while $g$ is a graph wavelet generating kernel.
 For example, the kernel proposed in \cite{hammond2011wavelets} can be approximated by the Chebyshev polynomial and lead to a fast algorithm.
-Note that $\{s_j\}_{1\leq j \leq J}$ are dilation parameters and $\bdelta_n$ is the standard basis vector centered at node $n$.
+Note that $\{s_j\}_{j=1:J}$ are dilation parameters.

 Furthermore, one can show that as long as the generalized partition of unity